801 West Bay Drive, Suite 707, Largo, FL 33770

 Border - The border design is now composed of intricate, crisscrossing lines that are clear and unbroken, distinguishing them from the smudged or broken lines of counterfeit bills.

 Paper - The paper is now embedded with tiny red and blue fibers.
-A polyester thread is also woven inside $10, $20, $50 and $100 bills with “USA TEN, USA TWENTY” printed on it to match the denomination.
+A polyester thread is also woven inside $10, $20, $50, and $100 bills with “USA TEN, USA TWENTY” printed on them to match the denomination.
 This makes it nearly impossible for photocopiers to reproduce.

 Ink - The ink used is a special, “never-dry” ink that can be rubbed off.
 This is not foolproof, however, since ink on some counterfeit bills can be rubbed off as well.